awesomeeng/zephjs/docs/Polyfill.md

  - ShadowDOM API v1
  - Custom Elements API v1

-For browsers that support the first five (ES2017, Fetch, Mutation Observer, Fetch API, HTML Templates) but not the last two (Micrsoft Edge for example), ZephJS can be used in conjunction with the [webcomponents.org](https://www.webcomponents.org/introduction) polyfill.
+For browsers that support the first five (ES2017, Fetch, Mutation Observer, Fetch API, HTML Templates) but not the last two (Microsoft Edge for example), ZephJS can be used in conjunction with the [webcomponents.org](https://www.webcomponents.org/introduction) polyfill.

 ## Using the Polyfill